-A graduate of Queen’s University’s Specialized Studies in Stage and Screen Program, Paul is a writer, director, performer, producer, and sound designer based in Montreal, Toronto, and Los Angeles.
+A graduate the University of British Columbia's MFA Creative Writing program and Queen’s University’s Specialized Studies in Stage and Screen, Paul is a writer, director, performer, producer, and sound designer.

 In 2001, Paul founded Rabbit in a Hat Productions in Montreal with a mandate to produce new Canadian Independent Theatre.
 His work has since been produced throughout Canada and around the world.

-He has received numerous awards for his productions including; The Revelation Award, Montreal English Critics Circle; Outstanding Direction (Oroonoko), Montreal English Theatre Awards; Best Production (Paradise Lost), New York Frigid Festival and Atlantic Fringe Festival; Best Production (Miss Sugarpuss Must Die!), Montreal Fringe Festival; Best Drama (The Harvester), Atlantic Fringe Festival; and Le Prix Fred Barry Design (Blood Wild), Montreal Fringe Festival.
+He has received numerous awards for his productions including; The Tom Hendry Playwrights Guild of Canada Comedy Award (Siberian Summer); The Montreal English Critics Circle Revelation Award; Montreal English Theatre Awards Outstanding Direction (Oroonoko); New York Frigid Festival and Atlantic Fringe Festival Best Production (Paradise Lost); Montreal Fringe Festival Best Production (Miss Sugarpuss Must Die!); Atlantic Fringe Festival Best Drama (The Harvester); and Montreal Fringe Festival Le Prix Fred Barry Design (Blood Wild).
 Paul was also named one of Montreal’s top emerging artists by Nightlife Magazine.

 Paul is a past participant of the Neil Munro Intern Directors Project at the Shaw Festival and was a past National Forum Representative of Quebec for the Playwrights Guild of Canada.

 An intrepid world traveler, Paul has visited over eighty countries, traversing such routes as the Trans-Siberian Railway, the Ancient Silk Road Trail, and the Medieval Trans-Saharan Trade Route.

 A Geordie Theatre and Kidoons Inc. presentation in association with WYRD Productions and The 20K Collective

 Adapted from the novel by Mary Shelley